Marineland of Canada: Demers allegations

-Ending the Captivity of Whales and Dolphins Act
+The Ending the Captivity of Whales and Dolphins Act

 In 2015, then-Senator Wilfred Moore of the Senate of Canada introduced Bill S-203, the Ending the Captivity of Whales and Dolphins Act.
 Marineland would be one of two facilities in Canada to be affected by the law after the bill is passed.
 Marineland, along with the Vancouver Aquarium, opposed the bill.
 According to Marineland, the Act advances an agenda of entrenching animal rights into the legal framework: "the granting of the rights of a person to whales—what activists call a 'non- human person'—and then to other species".
 The bill would "fundamentally and critically damage Marineland" and "essentially destroy Marineland's future".
-Marineland believes that it has enough belugas, but it wanted to get more porpoises in the future and a companion for its one orca.
+Marineland stated that it had enough belugas, but it wanted to get more porpoises in the future and a companion for its one orca.
 In September 2017, Green Party of Canada leader Elizabeth May filed a complaint to the Parliament of Canada's Lobbying Commissioner about Marineland's breaches of the Canadian Lobbying Act.
 Marineland had privately lobbied Members of Parliament and Senators without registering with the Lobbying Commissioner in efforts to stop Bill S-203.
 Marineland's lawyer Andrew Burns registered as a lobbyist in May 2018.
 Progressive Conservatives in the Senate, led by Sen. Don Plett, used procedural obstruction to keep the bill from moving to a vote.
 In June 2018, the senators added amendments intended to exclude Marineland and the Vancouver Aquarium from being covered by the bill.
 The bill was passed by the Senate in October 2018 and was sent to the House of Commons of Canada.
 Andrew Burns, Marineland's lawyer appeared at a House Fisheries Committee meeting in March 2019, to propose an amendment regarding future beluga births at Marineland, claiming the new law is unconstitutional.
-Senator Murray Sinclair, the bill's second sponsor in the Senate and a former judge, told MPs no one is going to be prosecuted when currently pregnant belugas give birth.
+Senator Murray Sinclair, the bill's second sponsor in the Senate and a former judge, told MPs no one would be prosecuted when currently pregnant belugas give birth.
 In the opinion of Sinclair and May, Burns was only intending to delay the bill, so that it could not be passed before the end of the current session of the Parliament of Canada.
 The bill was passed by committee without amendments.
 The bill passed third and final reading in the House of Commons on June 10, 2019.